cerner/fhir.cerner.com/content/millennium/r4/foundation/other/binary.md

 ### Headers

-`DocumentReference.content.attachment.contentType` should be used to set the `Accept` header.
+Either `DocumentReference.content.attachment.contentType` or `DiagnosticReport.presentedForm.contentType` should be used to set the `Accept` header.
 An `Accept` header of `application/fhir+json` could be supplied instead, if the JSON Binary resource is desired instead of the raw data.

 This resource will not accept the `application/json` mime type unless the underlying binary data is json.